 Publishing Technology plc (the 'Company') and its subsidiaries (together the 'Group') is a provider of content systems, audience development and content delivery software and services to publishers, information providers, academic libraries and institutions.
-The nature of the Group's operations and its principal activities are set out in the Business review, Chief Executive's review, Chairman's statement, Financial review and Directors' report on pages 1 to 19.
+The nature of the Group's operations and its principal activities are set out in the Chairman's statement and Group Strategic report.

 The Company is incorporated in the United Kingdom under the Companies Act 2006.
-The Company's registration number is 837205 and its registered office is 8100 Alec Issigonis Way, Oxford Business Park North, Oxford, OX4 2HU.
-The consolidated financial statements were authorised by the Board of Directors for issue on 1 March, 2013.
+The Company's registration number is 837205 and its registered office is 8100 Alec Issigonis Way, Oxford, OX4 2HU.
+The consolidated financial statements were authorised by the Board of Directors for issue on 28 February, 2014.